dotnet/csharplang/spec/expressions.md

 double operator *(double x, double y);
 ```

 > The product is computed according to the rules of IEC 60559 arithmetic.
 The following table lists the results of all possible combinations of nonzero finite values, zeros, infinities, and NaN’s.
-In the table, x and y are positive finite values. z is the result of x \* y, rounded to the nearest representable value.
-If the magnitude of the result is too large for the destination type, z is infinity.
-Because of rounding, z may be zero even though neither x nor y is zero.
+In the table, x and y are positive finite values. z is the result of `x` \* `y`, rounded to the nearest representable value.
+If the magnitude of the result is too large for the destination type, `z` is infinity.
+Because of rounding, `z` may be zero even though neither `x` nor `y` is zero.

   ----- ----- ----- ----- ----- ----- ----- -----
         +y    –y    +0    –0    +∞    –∞    NaN